 Grows to 4 ft. tall and 2 ft. wide; upper leaves are deeply divided.
 Saucer-shaped pink flowers to 2 in. wide.
 The most common form is ‘Fastigiata’; it is narrower than the species and looks much like hollyhock.

-Erect, branching plant to 3 ft. high, 2 ft. wide.
+Erect, branching plant to 3 ft. high and 2 ft. wide.
 Finely cut leaves; pink or white flowers to 1 in. wide or somewhat wider.
 Entire plant emits a mild, musky odor if brushed against or bruised.
 Named selections are more frequently grown than the species.
 M. m.
 ‘Rosea’ has pink blossoms; M. m.
-‘Alba’ is 2 ft. high, bears white flowers.
+‘Alba’ is 2 ft. high and bears white flowers.

 Grown primarily for big, attractive leaves (to more than a foot across), roundish with heart-shaped ba...

 Narrow-leafed grasses that are large enough and showy enough to stand out in the garden.
 Exc...